• Find My Drone

 The best quiet all-rounder.
 At $759, it pairs a quiet noise profile with omnidirectional obstacle avoidance, ActiveTrack 360, and 4K/100fps.
 The binocular sensors on all four sides mean you can fly confidently in tight spaces without the anxiety of hitting something.

-At 249 grams with optimized propeller blades, the Mini 4 Pro hovers at roughly 60-67 dB at 10-15 meters depending on conditions.
+At 249 grams with optimized propeller blades, the Mini 4 Pro hovers at roughly 60 to 67 dB at 10 to 15 meters depending on conditions.
 That's conversation volume.
 Still officially sold in the US with full warranty.
 If you want one quiet drone that does everything well, this is the safest purchase.

 DJI Mini 3

-The same 1/1.3-inch sensor as the Mini 4 Pro produces solid 4K/30fps footage, and 38 minutes of flight time is the longest here.
-No obstacle avoidance and no tracking, so you need confident stick skills.
-But if minimizing noise is your top priority and you're a capable pilot, the Mini 3's physics advantage is hard to beat.
+The same 1/1.3-inch sensor as the Mini 4 Pro produces solid 4K/30fps footage.
+There is no obstacle avoidance and no tracking, so you need confident stick skills.
+But if you want a quiet, long-flying camera drone on a tighter budget and you can fly without sensors, the Mini 3 is the value pick of the bunch.

 Autel EVO Nano+

 The quietest non-DJI option.
-At $659, the RYYB sensor captures 40% more light than standard filters, making it class-leading for low-light stills.
+At $659, the RYYB sensor captures more light than standard filters, making it strong for low-light stills.
 The slightly oversized motors for its weight class run at lower RPMs, contributing to a relatively quiet hover.

 No geofencing restrictions give you freedom that DJI drones don't offer.
 The downside: Autel has exited consumer drones, so you're buying a discontinued product with notoriously poor customer support.
 The 4K/30fps video ceiling also trails every DJI option on this list.
 For quiet stills shooting where you want to avoid DJI, it's the best alternative available.